daveaire/Mint-task/README.md

 4. **Ingress Configuration and Verification**:
    - Applies an `ingress.yaml` file to expose SonarQube.
    - Verifies application accessibility via `curl`.

 ---

-This script automates the setup of Minikube and deployment of applications using Terraform.
-It assumes all dependencies are pre-installed.

----